PragTob/after_do/README.md

 ## Usage

-With AfterDo you can do simple things like putting something out everything a method is called as in this example:
+With AfterDo you can do simple things like putting something out every time a method is called as in this example:

 ```ruby
 class Dog